1950s in Hong Kong: Hospital and hospitality

 The handling of the refugees required the collaboration of numerous services and programs.
 The British Red Cross would set up their first branch in Hong Kong on 12 July 1950 as the Hong Kong Red Cross.
 They started in the Lai Chi Kok Hospital and began the Patient Concern Service.
 Blood donation also began in 1952 with 483 people donating in the first year.
 A Disaster Relief service was established in 1953 mostly to deal with the Shek Kip Mei fire.
 The Hong Kong Tourism Association was established in 1957.

 Finance

 The banks at the time were not regulated by the Government.
 There were no central banks or monetary policies.
 The Governor did not want to regulate the Hong Kong Stock Exchange even though it had become a serious problem in financing the fast-growing economy at the time.
 Manufacturers constantly complained about the shortage of investments.
-Pressure was coming from within and outside Hong Kong to get the policies fixed.
+Pressure was coming from within and outside Hong Kong to fix the policies.